How to Apply Eyeshadow

 What are the best eyeshadow palettes for beginners?

-Popular choices come from leading brand like Charlotte Tilbury, Urban Decay, Clinique and Huda Beauty.
+Popular choices come from leading brands like Charlotte Tilbury, Urban Decay, Clinique and Huda Beauty.
 These brands offer palettes with four, six and eight colours which all complement one another.
 When you're ready and feel more confident step up your beauty game with larger palettes.

 Where can I get the right nude eyeshadow palette for my skin tone?

 Take a look through our extensive collection here at Cosmetify to find the perfect palette for your skin tone.
 With a range to choose from, there's a nude eyeshadow palette to suit every complexion and every eye colour.
-Simple use our handy drop-down filters to refine your search by colour, coverage, finish and brand.
+Use our handy drop-down filters to refine your search by colour, coverage, finish and brand.
 Browse through popular choices, such as Anastasia Beverly Hills, Morphe, Makeup Obsession and Natasha Denona.

 Finding the right palette for your skin tone is all about testing out new, fun products and seeing which fit your style.
 Sometimes it takes some buffing and blending to find the best nude tones for you.